freddiehaddad/oxidized/docs/input.md

 ## Observability

 - Each stage emits structured tracing:
-  - `input.thread` wraps the blocking reader lifecycle.
+  - `input.thread` now captures the async task lifecycle (startup, shutdown reason, and any stream errors).
   - `input.paste` logs session start/end and chunk lengths.
   - `actions.translate` and `actions.dispatch` capture translator decisions and dispatcher outcomes.
 - Counters in `core-events` record channel pressure and paste throughput; the metrics overlay surfaces these values live inside the TUI.